Google filing error shocks investors, exposes process

 It is far from the first time a company's earnings have somehow gotten out early.

-In late 2010 and early 2011, inadvertent releases - usually by a misplaced release on a website - plagued companies like Walt Disney Co and Microsoft Corp.
+In late 2010 and early 2011, inadvertent releases - usually by a misplaced release on a website - plagued companies like Walt Disney Co (DIS.N) and Microsoft Corp (MSFT.O).

 The common thread in all of those cases is that investors who are not in the right place at the right time to see the news may suffer for it.